Razia Sultan: Overthrow

 The nobles who supported Razia intended her to be a figurehead, but she increasingly asserted herself.
 For example, her initial coins were issued with her father's name, but by 1237–1238, she had started issuing coins solely in her own name.
 Isami mentions that initially, she observed purdah: a screen separated her throne from the courtiers and the general public, and she was surrounded by female guards.
 However, later, she started appearing in public dressed in traditional male attire, wearing a cloak (qaba) and a hat (kulah).
 She rode on elephants through the streets of Delhi, making public appearances like the earlier Sultans.

 Razia's increasing assertiveness and her appointment of non-Turkic people to important posts created resentment among the Turkic nobles.
 The post of Amir-i Akhur had previously been held by officers of Turkic origin, and Yaqut was of Abyssinian origin: therefore, Razia's Turkic officers resented this appointment.
 Chroniclers such as Isami, Sirhindi, Badauni, Firishta, and Nizamuddin Ahmad attribute Razia's intimacy with Yaqut as a major cause of her downfall.

-In 1238–1239, Malik Izudin Kabir Khan Ayaz – the governor of Lahore – rebelled against Razia, and she marched against him, forcing him to flee to Sodhra.
+In 1239, Malik Izudin Kabir Khan Ayaz – the governor of Lahore – rebelled against Razia, and she marched against him, forcing him to flee to Sodhra.
 Because the area beyond Sodhra was controlled by the Mongols, and because Razia continued to pursue him, Izzuddin was forced to surrender and accept Razia's authority once again.
 Razia treated him leniently; she took away the iqta of Lahore from him, but assigned him the iqta of Multan, which Iltutmish had assigned to Ikhtiyaruddin Qaraqash Khan Aitigin.

 Razia had recalled Ikhtiyaruddin Aitigin, a Turkic slave purchased by Iltutmish, to her court in Delhi, and made him Amir-i Hajib.
 She had also bestowed favours upon another slave of Iltutmish – Ikhtiyaruddin Altunia, by assigning him first the iqta of Baran, and then, the iqta of Tabarhinda.
 However, these two officers conspired with other Turkic officers to overthrow her, while she was away on the Lahore campaign.
 Razia arrived in Delhi on 3 April 1240, and learned that Altunia had rebelled against her in Tabarhinda.
 Unaware that other nobles in Delhi had joined Altunia in conspiring against her, Razia marched towards Tabarhinda ten days later.
-At Tabarhinda, the rebel forces killed her loyalist Yaqut, and imprisoned her.
+At Tabarhinda, Razia's army rebelled and killed her loyalist Yaqut before imprisoning her.

 According to Minhaj, Razia ruled for 3 years, 6 months, and 6 days.